ctsit/redcap_css_injector/README.md

 ## Migration from version 1.X.X to 2.0.0

 If you are upgrading from a version prior to 2.0.0, you will need to reconfigure your styles.
-To make this easier, we have a mysql query that will help you migrate your current styles to the new configuration format.
+To make this easier, we have a MySQL query that will help you migrate your current styles to the new configuration format.
 Your administrator will need to run this query on the REDCap database.

 ```sql